johnfmorton/Pic-Puller-for-Instagram-COMPLETE---Craft/PPfC_docs_v1.3.2.md

 profile_picture: URL to the profile image of the user

-website: the website URL provided by the user on Instagram

 full_name: the full name provided by the user on Instagram

 counts_media: the total number of images in this user’s Instagram feed